Grangemouth Refinery: Post-BP period: 2004–2023

-In November 2020, the business announced the ”mothballing” of the oldest of the three Crude Oil Distillation Units, and its Fluid Catalytic Cracking Unit, both of which had been shut down since the start of the COVID-19 pandemic.
+In November 2020, Petroineos announced the mothballing of the oldest of the three Crude Oil Distillation Units, and its Fluid Catalytic Cracking Unit, both of which had been shut down since the start of the COVID-19 pandemic.
 This would also be accompanied by the loss of up to 200 jobs, or around 1/3 of the permanent workforce.

-The business blamed this restructuring on the reduction in demand for road and jet fuels, a direct result of the pandemic, combined with a gradual long-term increase in the electrification of road vehicles, and a decreased reliance on fossil fuels.

-This would reduce the total Refinery throughput from 210,000 to 150,000 barrels per stream day.
+Petroineos blamed this restructuring on the reduction in demand for road and jet fuels, a direct result of the pandemic, combined with a gradual long-term increase in the electrification of road vehicles, and a decreased reliance on fossil fuels.
+This would reduce the total refinery throughput from 210,000 to 150,000 barrels per stream day.

+Planned closure and transition to import terminal: 2023–2025

+In November 2023, Petroineos announced that it would cease manufacturing operations at the refinery by 2025 and convert Grangemouth into a terminal for the import, storage and distribution of a range of fuels including petrol, diesel and aviation fuel.
+The company said this was due to its forecast of "dramatically reduced demand for key fuels we produce" and the ongoing demand reduction for road fuel from the electrification of road vehicles.
+The closure of the refining plant would result in around 450 job losses with approximately 100 jobs retained post the transition.

+In September 2024, Petroineos further confirmed that the closure would take place no later than June 2025.
+The new Grangemouth Terminal would employ around 75 personnel.

+Beside the refinery, Finnart Oil Terminal on Loch Long as well as the two cross-country pipelines connecting the two will close, in the same timescale.

+The transition would also result in the sale or closure of the Petroineos owned Dalston Oil Terminal in Cumbria, which is supplied from the Refinery Rail Loading Terminal, and then supplies transport fuels to local customers in the North-West of England.
+The final fuel shipment to the terminal was expected by the end of 2024.